Free roofing estimate template

 Another critical section of your roofing estimates templates are the material used for the roof.

-A few of the more popular roofing materials include:
+Our findings show that a few of the more popular roofing materials include:

 - Fiberglass, composite, and asphalt shingles — affordable, low-maintenance, and easy to install, especially three-tab shingles.